 To make sure the driver cannot accidentally switch gears while driving, a message “Conditions not correct for shift,” will pop up and the Terrain will shift into neutral.
 To make sure the driver doesn’t accidentally walk away from the vehicle while it is still in drive, the Terrain will automatically shift into park if the driver opens the door while his or her seat belt is unbuckled.

-To see how the shifter in the GMC Terrain works for yourself, stop by for a test drive at Knight Automotive today.
+Want to see how the shifter in the GMC Terrain works for yourself?
+Stop by for a test drive at Knight Automotive today.
 We think you will love how easy it is to use.